idleberg/Bootstrap-Listr/README.md

 ### Options

-You can configure a number of settings in the header of the script file:
+You can configure a number of settings in the file `listr-config.php`:

 * Optional columns for size, modified date, permissions
 * Document icons